Northeast Corridor: Northeast Corridor Improvement Project

 In 1976, Congress authorized an overhaul of the system between Washington and Boston.
 Called the Northeast Corridor Improvement Project (NECIP), it included safety improvements, modernization of the signaling system by General Railway Signal, and new Centralized Electrification and Traffic Control (CETC) control centers by Chrysler at Philadelphia, New York and Boston.
 It allowed more trains to run faster and closer together, and set the stage for later high-speed operation.
 NECIP also introduced the AEM-7 locomotive, which lowered travel times and became the most successful engine on the Corridor.
 The NECIP set travel time goals of 2 hours and 40 minutes between Washington and New York, and 3 hours and 40 minutes between Boston and New York.
 These goals were not met because of the low level of funding provided by the Reagan Administration and Congress in the 1980s.

 Electrification between New Haven and Boston was to be included in the 1976 Railroad Revitalization and Regulatory Reform Act.

 The last grade crossings between New York and Washington were closed about 1985; eleven grade crossings remain in Connecticut.

 1990s implementation of high-speed rail

 In the 1990s, Amtrak upgraded the NEC north of New Haven, CT to get it ready for the high-speed Acela Express trains.
 Dubbed the Northeast High Speed Rail Improvement Program (NHRIP), the effort eliminated grade crossings, rebuilt bridges and modified curves.
 Concrete railroad ties replaced wood ties, and heavier continuous welded rail (CWR) was laid-down.
+In 1996, Amtrak began installing electrification infrastructure along the 157 mi of track between New Haven and Boston.